Frequently Asked Questions

 The suggested allowance helps to cover the transportation cost, meals, additional materials, outings and other events that the participants will need to attend during the course.
 Potential participants should discuss any specific needs (over and above the recommended allowance) with their respective churches.

-We do not encourage FYP participants to work part time as this will most likely detract from their overall experience since they will be unable to join the activities and fellowship that are often organised after class.
+We do not encourage FYP participants to work part time as they will be unable to join the activities and fellowship that are organised in the afternoons, detracting from their overall experience.
 Participants will also need the extra time to complete their readings so that class discussions are fruitful.
-Should participants need to work for any reason (e.g. to ease the financial burden on the family), they should approach their church leaders or any member of the FYP committee.
+Should participants need to work to ease the financial burden on the family, they should approach their church leaders or any member of the FYP committee.
+See Q.8.

 1. Participant Application form